Clinical Faculty Academic Appointments

 Academic position description Required Required Required

 Term of appointment Initial probationary period of three to five years, followed by Continuing Faculty Appointment Review (CFAR).
 After successful review continuing annual appointment, which can be terminated only for cause One year renewable appointment* with annual activity report and review.
 The Chair may terminate without cause** One year renewable appointment* with annual activity report and review.
-The Chair may terminate without cause.
+The Chair may terminate without cause**

 CPSO disclosure*** Required Required Required

-Rights provided by the Policy for Clinical Faculty**** May grieve against a University official and alleged breach of academic freedom May grieve against a University official, but not alleged breach of academic freedom May not grieve against a University official or alleged breach of academic freedom
+Rights provided by the Policy for Clinical Faculty**** May grieve against a University official and alleged breach of academic freedom May grieve against a University official, but not an alleged breach of academic freedom May not grieve against a University official or alleged breach of academic freedom

 Access to University of Toronto library facilities Yes Yes Yes